Dev231120/CFA_equity_research_challenge/README.md

 Date of Report: September 30, 2025
 Project Overview-

-This repository contains the institutional-grade equity research initiation report and valuation architecture for Delhivery Ltd., prepared for the annual CFA Institute Research Challenge.
+This repository contains the institutional - grade equity research initiation report and valuation architecture for Delhivery Ltd., prepared for the annual CFA Institute Research Challenge.
 Delhivery operates as a fully integrated, technology-driven logistics provider in India across Express Parcel, Part-Truckload, Full-Truckload, Supply Chain Services, and Cross-Border logistics.
 Following deep financial forensics, macroeconomic mapping, and evaluation of corporate governance frameworks, our team initiated a high-conviction SELL recommendation on the stock.